NeelBareja/Avax_Module_One/README.md

 ## Features

-- **Owner Concept:** The contract has an "owner" with special privileges, initially set to the address that creates the contract.
+- **Owner Concept:** The contract has an "admin" with special privileges, initially set to the address that creates the contract.

-- **setValue Functionality:** The owner can set a new value, subject to certain conditions.
+- **setValue Functionality:** The admin can set a new value, subject to certain conditions.

-- **Security Measures:** The contract includes a modifier (`onlyOwner`) to ensure that only the owner can execute specific functions.
+- **Security Measures:** The contract includes a modifier (`onlyadmin`) to ensure that only the admin can execute specific functions.

 - **Error Handling:** The contract uses `require()`, `assert()`, and `revert()` statements to validate inputs and handle unexpected conditions during execution.

 ## Usage

 1. Open Browser and go to the site https://remix.ethereum.org/
-2. Create a new file with the extension `.sol` and paste the code of `functions_and_error.sol` in the remix browser.
+2. Create a new file with the extension `.sol` and paste the code of `Avax_Module_One.sol` in the remix browser.
 3. Compile the code and deploy.

 ## How to Use